witnesschain/server/README.md

 ## Getting started

-* Download Ganache from the website.
+* Download Ganache from its website.
 * `npm install`
 * If you have a `build` folder, do `rm -rf build`.
 (This is where contracts are compiled into.)
 * `truffle compile`